 What is our Training Mission?

-We prepare students for scientific and academic careers emphasizing research and teaching.
+We prepare students for academic, scientific, and industry careers that emphasize research and teaching.
 We offer a rich and dynamic intellectual community with outstanding opportunities to study behavior at multiple ages, using state-of-the-art methods and varying levels of analysis.
 Our training activities are organized into the core areas of Biological & Health, Clinical, Cognitive, Developmental, and Social psychology, with flexible option for cross-training within and outside of the department

 What makes us Distinctive?